opgigi/testing_branch/README.md

 # testing_branch

+## Editing files

-## we are testing features of the github and creating files and creating side branches and update/testing branches and update the changes to the master branch
+we are trying to editing the file, creating branches and update it to master branch